Frances Darlington, Sculptor (1880 - 1940).

 My grandmother and I assisted Matthew Withey of the Henry Moore Institute, Leeds with a great deal of the necessary research for the exhibition, taking a year to sift through family postcards and correspondence and photographs to develop some image of the sequence of her life.

 "Heavenly Creatures - The work of Frances Darlington 1880 - 1939" meant that more works and information came to the fore.
 Even the year of her death was an estimated mystery then: I have since found out that Frances died of heart failure during the bombing of Oxted on September 5th 1940.
 Due to the war she was buried almost immediately so the family did not hear about her death until after the funeral; which is why my grandmother could not remember it.

 Works appeared in the exhibition which we had never seen before and some that we had only seen in ancient sepia photographs taken by Frances herself.

-writing of her biography is a challenging interpretive and creative act.
+writing of her biography was a challenging interpretive and creative act.

-As ever, my practice oscillates between theoretical studies and physical
+As ever, my practice oscillated between theoretical studies and physical

 outcomes, and the book and art works are a synchronic production of that

 creative process.
 The research and compilation of the text generated a